Blank-c/Blank-Grabber/README.md

 #### Can my webhook get leaked?

-There is a very low chance that your webhook is going to be found.
+It is unlikely that your webhook is going to be found.

 #### How can I contact you?

-You can contact me via [Discord](https://discordlookup.com/user/904682505104396329).
+You can contact me via [Discord](https://discordlookup.com/user/904682505104396329) (Only contact me if you need to ask something).